As always, having more fun than a human being should be allowed to have.

 He's not talking about the government's job of protecting and defending the borders and the people of this country for crying out loud.

-So I guess these Democrats and this reporter for the Washington Post, rather than have Jindal succeed here, are gonna embarrass him and child, you can't do that.
+So I guess these Democrats and this reporter for the Washington Post, rather than have Jindal succeed here, are going to embarrass him and child.

 You believe in small government.